Automattic/WP-Job-Manager/readme.txt

 * New field types - term-checklist, term-multiselect, term-select.
 These save terms only.
 * Added chosen javascript to enhance multiselect boxes when needed.
 * Multiple category support.
+* Attach Images on Upload to the job posts.

 = 1.13.0 =
 * Shortcode arg to show numbered pagination instead of 'load more jobs'. show_pagination argument.